MIDFIELDR/midfieldr/README.md

 ## Undergoing major revision

-Based on feedback from workshop attendees, the package is undergoing major revision to the vignettes and the underlying functionality.
+Based on feedback from workshop attendees and use-testing, the package is undergoing major revision to the vignettes and the underlying functionality.
 While in this ambiguous state, the package should be used experimentally only.
 We hope to have the update completed by July 2021.

 ## Tools for student records research